Annona macroprophyllata

 Annona macroprophyllata is a species of plant in the family Annonaceae.
-It is native to El Salvador, Guatemala, Honduras and Mexico.
+It is native to El Salvador, Guatemala, Honduras, and central and southern Mexico.
 John Donnell Smith, the American botanist who first formally described the species, named it after its large leaves (Latinized forms of Greek μακρός, makrós and φύλλον, phúllon).

 Description

-A bush reaching 3-4 meters in height.
+A bush reaching 3–4 meters in height.
 Its membranous, elliptical leaves are 4-6 by 2–3.5 centimeters and have rounded or slightly indented tips.
 The leaves are hairless on both surfaces.
 Its petioles are 2–3 millimeters long.
 Its solitary flowers are on 1–2.7 centimeter long pedicels.
 Its oval sepals are 3–4 millimeters long and covered in rust-colored shaggy hairs.
 Its outer petals are 20 by 5–7 millimeters and covered in fine hairs.
 The mature, thick, fleshy, outer petals have an outer surface that is green at the base and yellow at the tip, while its inner surface has pink and red highlights.
 Its inner petals are rudimentary.
 Its ovaries are hairless.

 It is distinguished by its aromatic, pale-brownish-grey, furrowed bark and glossy, thin, elliptic to obovate or oblanceolate leaves, 2 to 6 in long.
 Clasping the base of the flowering branchlets are one or two leaf-like, nearly circular, glabrous bracts, about 1 to 1+3/8 in in length.
 New growth is tinged a reddish or coppery color.
 The solitary flowers have three minutely hairy, long and narrow petals, maroon in color, with small, rusty, hairy sepals, and stamen-like, pollen-bearing inner petals.